 |UI sketch or sample clients|

-A team must repeat their pitch if they earn 0 or 1 point on any row or if total points is less than 12.
+A team must repeat their pitch if they earn 0 or 1 point in any category or if total points is less than 15.
 Revised pitches will be scheduled for the next possible class meeting.
-Once again, it is strongly advised that you discuss your project pitch with the instructor prior to delivering it to the class; having to complete a second pitch will eat into precious design and development time.
+Once again, it is strongly advised that you discuss your project pitch with the instructor prior to delivering it to the class: having to complete a second pitch will eat into precious design and development time.

 All projects must abide by the following non-functional requirements.

-Milestone presentations will follow on the two class periods after the end of an iteration.
-Each milestone presentation may be no more than ten minutes long and must address the following.
+Iteration reviews will follow on the two class periods after the end of an iteration.
+Each review may be no more than ten minutes long and must address the following.

-At the end of each milestone, you will receive a formal evaluation that covers both your milestone presentation and the executable release itself.
+At the end of each milestone, you will receive a formal evaluation that covers both your iteration review presentation and the executable release itself.
 The evaluation will include the following elements.